Making Dreams Comes True on the Rapid River Since 1853

 UPLAND BIRD HUNTING AT LAKEWOOD CAMPS

-Lakewood Camps is a remote sport camp located in classic upland habitat with outstanding grouse and woodcock hunting.
-Your hunting experience begins within steps of your cabin on gated, private property with thousands of prime upland cover beyond.
+Lakewood Camps' remote location is surrounded by classic upland habitat featuring outstanding grouse and woodcock hunting.
+Your hunting experience begins within steps of your cabin on gated, private property with thousands of acres of prime upland cover beyond.
 You won’t be driving long hours to reach good hunting at Lakewood Camps!

 MOOSE HUNTING AT LAKEWOOD CAMPS